inesChebil/Chat-app/README.md

 # Chat Application

-created with React.js, Express.js and socket.io
+A simple chat appication created with React.js, Express.js and socket.io

 ## Backend deployed on Heroku